 Spells for the dead

 Oh, and then of course, the cakes themselves.
-Both guidebooks we used for our travel to Thessaloniki had a special section on the best confectioners in town, with suggestions on how to incorporate several of them into a day walk.
-So we sampled our way through Trigonas (cream-filled triangles) at Stratos, Tsoureki (yeast loaves with sweet fillings and a chocolate icing) at Terkenlis bakery, and variously filled Koulouri (sesame rings – similar to Turkish Simit).
+Both guidebooks we used for our travel to Thessaloniki had a special section on the best confectioners in town.
+They even offered suggestions on how to incorporate several of them into a day walk.
+So we sampled our way through Trigonas (cream-filled triangles) at Stratos, and Tsoureki (yeast loaves with sweet fillings and a chocolate icing) at Terkenlis bakery.
+In different places we also tried variously filled Koulouri (sesame rings – similar to Turkish Simit).

 Strong Greek coffee goes quite well with all of this.

-And when the weather returned to summer on our last evening of the journey, we even did a short boat cruise along the coastline of Thessaloniki.
+And when the weather returned to summer on our last evening of our Thessaloniki travel, we even did a short boat cruise along the coastline of Thessaloniki.

-Notice: Our trip to Thessaloniki was organised and paid for entirely by ourselves, we do not have any association with the sites and shops mentioned or depicted above, and we did not receive any sponsoring.
+Notice: We had no sponsoring for our Thessaloniki travel experience.
+We paid for it entirely by ourselves.
+Also, we do not have any association with the sites and shops mentioned or depicted above.

 We used two travel guidebooks and one history book: